Codas/foundryvtt-performance-hacks/README.md

 **Cache token nameplates**\
 Caches token nameplates to textures, allowing for better batching of the UI elements.

-**Cache token ressource bars**\
+**Cache token resource bars**\
-Caches token ressource bars to textures, allowing for better batching of the UI elements.
+Caches token resource bars to textures, allowing for better batching of the UI elements.
 This can result in slightly blockier hp bars in very high zoom levels.

 ---

 All Settings are considered save and activated by default.
-If only very few names or ressource bars are shown by default (only on hover for example for every token), the caching of token nameplates and ressource bars can be disabled.
+If only very few names or resource bars are shown by default (only on hover for example for every token), the caching of token nameplates and resource bars can be disabled.

 This module is currently expected to be used with Dorako UX's "adjust token effect hud" setting which includes some performance optimizations.
 A dedicated setting for the default foundry effect textures might come in the future.